northern/Serializer/README.md

 use Northern\Serializer\Serializer;
 ```

-You can now instantiate and run the serializer on any object:
+You can now instantiate and run the serializer on any PHP object:

 ```PHP
 $serializer = new Serializer();